 Leave the plate / tube in contact with the magnet and let the beads dry for 5 - 10 minutes or until all ethanol has evaporated.
 ATTENTION: Dry the beads at room temperature only and do not let the beads dry too long (visible cracks appear).
 This could negatively influence the elution and the resulting library yield.
-Add 12 $\mu$ I of Elution Buffer (EB) per well / tube, remove the plate / tube from the magnet, and resuspend the beads fully in EB.
+Add 12 μ I of Elution Buffer (EB) per well / tube, remove the plate / tube from the magnet, and resuspend the beads fully in EB.
 Incubate for 2 minutes at room temperature.
 OPTIONAL: If more than 56 RT reactions (e.g., 96 RT reactions) are to be processed in one Second Strand Synthesis reaction, two parallel purifications are required.
-To combine the samples again, elute only one of the parallel purifications in steps (12 and (13).
-Transfer the 11 $\mu$ I eluted cDNA from the first tube onto the beads of the second parallel purification and repeat step (13).
-The eluate collected in step (14) now contains cDNA from both purifications.
+Resuspend first tube in 12 μ I of EB and mix well.
+Transfer entire volume (EB + beads) to second tube and mix well.
+Incubate for 2 minutes at room temperature and proceed to step 13.